thomasjsn/xpb/readme.md

-# µPaste
+# xpb
-µPaste (micro paste) is a dead simple pastebin and URL shortener, built with [Lumen](https://lumen.laravel.com/).
+xpb is a dead simple pastebin and URL shortener, built with [Lumen](https://lumen.laravel.com/).

 > This is still very much a work in progress, use at own risk.